Fast facts about Mallophaga (biting lice)

-As can be seen in the bird louse on the right the antennae are small.
+As can be seen in the bird louse above the antennae are small.
 Usually there are only 3 - 5 segments, and the whole thing may be hidden in a groove in the head.

 The legs are usually adapted to cling firmly to the host, and end in two claws.

 Louse body shape can vary according to the location on the body the louse specializes in.
 Those inhabiting the main feathers are usually long, whereas those feeding near the neck tend to be rounder.

 Size varies, but is usually less than 5 mm in length.